How to do networking to get into consulting

 How many people should I contact per firm?

-Attending events or sending direct messages?
+Attend events or send direct messages?

 Both.
-Combine the two channels to have more impact.
+Combine both channels for greater impact.

 What if I come from a non-target university?